Home DX: Developer Experience as important as UX

-As software engineers, we spend a huge portion of our time writing dozens of lines of code in a weird language seemingly built by 👽, day after day, creating incredible products and making our employers or clients happier and successful when things go well in time.
+As software engineers, we spend a huge portion of our time writing or staring at dozens of lines of code in a weird language seemingly built by aliens 👽, day after day, creating incredible products and making our employers or clients happier and successful when things go well and on time.

 But not all the glitter is gold everywhere, all the time.
 Sometimes, you join an organization or project where the only outcome is feeling tired at the end of the week or month - tired of skidding on ice to the point of feeling your legs hurting but realizing that effort didn’t make you go as far as you could.
 It can be a symptom of a poor DX.